 - Plan and execute a substantial research-based project, demonstrating advanced communication and technical research skills (2.3)

 - Demonstrate advanced skills in engagement to enable effective communication with multiple stakeholders, using traditional and emerging techniques (6.1)

 Teaching and learning strategies

-This subject involves weekly face-to-face classes delivered as a two-hour interactive seminar that will be used for developing journalistic skills for multiplatform production.
-Students will receive formative feedback throughout the subject through online and face-to-face meetings during the seminar.
+This subject involves weekly classes delivered as a 90 minute interactive seminar that will be used for developing journalistic skills for multiplatform production.
+Students will receive formative feedback throughout the subject through online meetings during the seminar.
 Students will incorporate discussions of readings, debates on current practices, and examples of case studies, including ‘newsroom’ sessions later in the semester.
 An online Canvas classroom will be used to post and discuss examples of current trends in journalistic practice.
 A website building boot camp will take place in Week 1.
 Mandatory workshops will then run throughout the session and aim to assist students to learn and/or refresh skills in the use of audio and video equipment.